Internet Crimes Lawyer Houston

 - Punishable by between 5 and 99 years in prison, a fine up to $10,000 or both.

 Contact Houston Internet Crimes Attorney Paul Darrow

 The potential to do real harm is significant and prosecutors take Internet Crime very seriously.
 This means that if you have been accused of such a crime you could be facing substantial fines and a serious jail sentence.
 Sentences for high-level Internet Crime include lengthy prison sentences, hefty fines and restrictions on computer usage.

 Paul Darrow has the experience you need to defend yourself from such charges and understands the unique legal issues surrounding Internet Crime cases.
-Using a legal defense team that has specific experience and expertise with these types of charges is critical.
-To obtain the best results, early intervention is vital.
+To obtain the best results possible, early intervention is vital.
 Contact Paul today at 713.641.5300.